Travel & Arrival

-If you’re travelling by bus, you can use the Northwest Journey Planner to plan your route, using ‘Rode Estate, Rode Hall, Church Lane’ as your destination for weekend campers, and ‘Rode Heath, Sandbach Road, Village Hall’ as your destination for day visitors, boutique campers and campervans/caravans.
+If you’re travelling by bus, you can use the Traveline to plan your route, using ‘Rode Heath, Sandbach Road, Village Hall’ as your destination.

 First things first, if you are coming, you need to have booked in advance, and bring your tickets with you.
 There will be no tickets for sale at the gate so if you turn up without booking you will be turned away.

-Campervans and caravans will be turned away unless you have booked a campervan/caravan spot directly with us in advance.
+Campervans and caravans will be turned away unless you have booked a live-in vehicle pass in advance.